Thanarak-q/Thanarak-q/README.md

 ## 🧑‍💻 About Me

-Cyber Security Engineer and Full Stack Developer with hands-on experience in secure system design, incident response, and end-to-end backend and web application development.
-Skilled in monitoring security events (SIEM), automating threat detection workflows, and delivering scalable, production-ready solutions—including Retrieval-Augmented Generation (RAG) pipelines and cloud-native platforms.
-Proven ability to build secure applications for both academic and real-world clients, with a strong passion for CTF, offensive security, and continuous improvement.
+Security Professional:
+Currently a Cyber Security Engineer at Chiang Mai University (ITSC) while completing a CS degree.
+Specialized in hands-on cyber defense using SIEM, log analysis, and incident response to detect and neutralize threats.
+Skilled at automating security operations to increase efficiency and accelerate response times.

+Developer at Heart:
+Passionate about full stack development and AI integration, with recent experience architecting secure-by-design, production-ready systems—including a Math Retrieval-Augmented Generation (RAG) pipeline.
+Proficient in leveraging new technologies (Rust, Elysia, Vector DBs) to bridge complex logic with user-friendly applications.
 ---

 ## 🎓 Education